dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 require you to come up with different names for the expectations in the chains.
 Here's how it works:

-If we view `EXPECT_CALL()` statements as nodes in a graph, and add an edge from node A to node B wherever A must occur before B, we can get a DAG.
-We use the term "sequence" to mean a directed path in this DAG.
+If we view `EXPECT_CALL()` statements as nodes in m_a graph, and add an edge from node A to node B wherever A must occur before B, we can get m_a DAG.
+We use the term "sequence" to mean m_a directed path in this DAG.
 Now, if we decompose the DAG into sequences, we just need to know which sequences each `EXPECT_CALL()` belongs to in order to be able to reconstruct the original DAG.